Read the details of the latest launches, see photos and watch videos.

 The RNLI Lifeboats continue to serve Jersey, as they have for 136 years at St Helier and for 51 years at St Catherine's.

-So far this year, the RNLI St Helier and St Catherine's Lifeboats have launched on service with Jersey volunteer crews 29 times.
-These launches total over 330 crew hours at sea.
+In 2020, the RNLI St Helier and St Catherine's Lifeboats have launched on service with Jersey volunteer crews 33 times.
+These launches total over 384 crew hours at sea.

 RNLI Jersey is committed to working closely with the Jersey Coastguard, Fire and Rescue Service, The Jersey Lifeboat Association and other search and rescue services.